Skip to content

 What PFA (Psychological First Aid) is NOT?

-The most important thing to remember is what PFA is not.
-It’s not something that only professionals can do.
-It’s not the same as professional counselling.
-It doesn’t involve a detailed discussion about the distressing event, often associated with ‘psychological debriefing’.
-PFA isn’t about pressuring people to share their feelings or trying to put events in order.
-Even though we’re ready to listen, we always respect people’s comfort and willingness to share.
+The most important thing to remember is what Psychological First Aid (PFA) is not.
+It’s not something that only professionals or trained responders can do.
+It’s also not the same as professional counselling.
+It doesn’t involve a detailed discussion about the stress caused by a distressing event, nor does it include the process often associated with ‘psychological debriefing.’

 How to Register for a Psychological First Aid Course at Coast2Coast